Honor Among Thieves (Person of Interest): Plot

 Reese discovers the corpses of Tomas' team, having been killed by their client, and no sign of the vials.
 Finch tracks the location of the vials to a storage unit.
 There, Tomas recognizes Marko Jevtic (David Vadim), a member of his team who supposedly died years ago.
-To complicate matters, Shaw also recognizes two government agents, one of which includes Devon Grice (Nick E. Tarabay), her former apprentice.
-They receive orders to destroy the virus and kill anyone involved.
+To complicate matters, Shaw also recognizes two government agents, one of which includes Devon Grice (Nick E. Tarabay), her former apprentice, who have been given Marko as a relevant number due to the danger of his possession of the virus.
+They receive orders to destroy the virus and kill anyone involved which is later changed to securing the virus for Samaritan.

-Shaw and Tomas infiltrate to find the vials but are intercepted by Marko, who plants to inject them with the virus.
+Shaw and Tomas infiltrate to find the vials but are intercepted by Marko, who plans to inject them with the virus, revealing that his employer intends to start a global pandemic.
 As Grice and his partner arrive, they are ambushed by Reese and Fusco.
-This gives a chance for Shaw and Tomas to escape while knocking down Marko and his team.
-Grice finds Shaw and allows her to escape.
-With this, Tomas leaves for Barcelona and Shaw declines his offer to join.
-Finch and Root see as firefighters fight a fire on OTPS's building, having destroyed all data.
-However, this concerns Finch, as he questions what is he capable of doing for the greater good.
+This allows Shaw and Tomas to escape from Marko after subduing his team.
+Grice finds Shaw and allows her to escape with the virus while his partner kills Marko.
+Tomas leaves for Barcelona and Shaw declines his offer to join him.
+Finch is left concerned by the collateral damage of their war with Samaritan and he questions what he is capable of doing for the greater good.
 Before parting for his next mission, Grice deletes security surveillance where he allowed Shaw to go.
 Samaritan retrieves the video and starts repairing it, eventually finding a trace of Shaw's face although she is still unrecognizable.